 Don’t suffer in a job where you are mistreated.
 When you’ve done all you can do to protect yourself against improper workplace situations, the law can offer job protection and fair compensation for your suffering.

 An employer can’t legally fire you for seeking help against unethical or illegal practices.
-While there are many different laws protecting employees, it’s important you understand your rights and what you can do if they are jeopardized.
-If you ever feel like you’ve encountered illegal or unethical behavior while at work, know the law offers recourse for you.
+While there are many different laws protecting employees, it’s important you understand your rights and what to do if they are jeopardized.
+If you feel like you’ve encountered illegal or unethical behavior at work, know the law offers recourse for you.